 Texas Homeowners Insurance | Policy Comparison Chart

-The Texas homeowners insurance policy comparison chart is broken down into three major sections.
+The comparison chart is broken down into 2 sections, Policy Type, Coverage Type.

-- The types of coverage’s are on the left.
+- The most significant coverage types are on the left column

 - How each policy addresses or can address that coverage is color coded.

-You can finally understand what is in your policy, and how it compares to others in the market.
+Now, you can finally understand what is in your policy, and not only that, how it compares to others in the market.

-You should be starting to see, from the comparison chart, that Texas homeowners insurance policies are NOT all the same.
+You can see that Texas homeowners insurance policies are NOT all the same.

 To break this down to the nuts and bolts, the REAL difference (in most cases) boils down to water damage.